-For most businesses having an online presence, including a website and social media, is a no brainer.
-Many are already using these powerful tools to not only increase their brand's online presence and to communicate with customers, but to also help with their sales efforts.
+For most business owners having an online presence, including a website and social media, is a no brainer.
+Many are already using these powerful tools to not only increase their brand’s online presence and to communicate with customers, but to also help drive their sales efforts.

 White, who has worked on major brands such as Nedbank, Pernod Ricard, Nestle, L’Oreal, and General Motors, helps us to clear up any remaining misconceptions and explains why what you put into your digital strategy is what you get out.

 Myth 1: Being online makes your business a target for negative reviews and commentary

 The reality: To me having a brand online means that you occupy the most important media – consumers’ minds.
 In the digital age, you don’t have a brand if you are not online, because that is how you build yourself up.
 That doesn’t mean some people don’t know about your company.
 If they are having good experiences or bad ones, they are talking about your brand anyway.
 Why not join that conversation?